 Date of this Version

 Elena A. Baylis, "Parallel Courts" (February 2007).
 University of Pittsburgh School of Law Working Paper Series.
 Working Paper 39.

-Civil Law Commons, Conflicts of Law Commons, Courts Commons, Criminal Law Commons, Criminal Procedure Commons, Dispute Resolution and Arbitration Commons, Human Rights Law Commons, International Law Commons, Jurisdiction Commons, Law and Society Commons, Politics Commons
+Civil Law Commons, Conflict of Laws Commons, Courts Commons, Criminal Law Commons, Criminal Procedure Commons, Dispute Resolution and Arbitration Commons, Human Rights Law Commons, International Law Commons, Jurisdiction Commons, Law and Politics Commons, Law and Society Commons